 I really love that this recipe is so similar to butter chicken but it’s vegetarian.
 The cauliflower in this curry is cooked for just the right amount of time that it retains a little bite while still being cooked through and a bit creamy.

 It’s coated in all that creamy curry sauce and tastes amazing served with basmati rice, nigella seeds and coriander (cilantro) leaves.
 It’s honestly the best cauliflower curry!
+This and a little saag aloo is pretty much my dream night in.

 Another thing about this recipe?